 Mr. Elie represented a private land development company in its efforts to design and construct several hundred homes in the Inland Empire.
 The project required a full review of environmental reports and related documents, and handling an array of administrative appeals related to the project before the State Water Board.

-Mr. Elie is an elected Director at the Inland Empire Utilities Agency (“IEUA”), a member agency of the Metropolitan Water District which provides water, recycled water and wastewater services to over 870,000 residents in Western San Bernardino County.
-Mr. Elie is President of the IEUA Board and also serves as a board member of the Chino Basin Watermaster.
+Since 2010, Mr. Elie has served as an elected Director at the Inland Empire Utilities Agency (“IEUA”), a member agency of the Metropolitan Water District which provides water, recycled water and wastewater services to over 875,000 residents in Western San Bernardino County.
+Mr. Elie is currently Secretary/Treasurer of the IEUA Board and also serves as a board member of the Chino Basin Watermaster.
 In his role at IEUA and related boards, Mr. Elie reviews and works on many of the same issues from the client perspective as he faces in his practice on behalf of the Firm’s clients.